-D.12.
+D.10.
 Written Examination Appeal

-Candidates may contest the results of the written examination by written appeal to the Board.
+Candidates may contest the results of the Written examination by written appeal to the Board.

-- D.12.1.
-A candidate contesting the results of the written examination may appeal to the Board in writing or by email directed to the Chief Examiner. - D.12.2.
-The candidate shall state in writing or email the basis of the appeal. - D.12.3.
-The appeal shall be lodged within 4 weeks of the examination result being communicated to the candidate. - D.12.4.
-An appeal may be refused by the Board if there is no reasonable expectation that a remark will change the candidate's final status. - D.12.5.
-The Chief Examiner shall discuss the rationale for refusing an appeal with the candidate. - D.12.6.
-When an appeal is granted, the candidate's examination papers shall be sent to a Member with competence in the sub-specialty of the candidate. - D.12.7.
-The Member shall mark and return the written examination paper within one week of receipt. - D.12.8.
-The final mark awarded to the candidate shall be the arithmetic average of the two marks given. - D.12.9.
+- D.10.1.
+A candidate contesting the results of the Written examination may appeal to the Board in writing or by email directed to the Chief Examiner. - D.10.2.
+The candidate shall state in writing or email the basis of the appeal. - D.10.3.
+The appeal shall be lodged within two weeks of the examination result being communicated to the candidate. - D.10.4.
+An appeal may be refused by the Board if there is no reasonable expectation that remarking the examination will change the candidate's final status. - D.10.5.
+The Chief Examiner shall discuss the rationale for refusing an appeal with the candidate. - D.10.6.
+When an appeal is granted, the candidate's examination material shall be sent to an examiner in the same subspecialty who did not mark the candidate's examination. - D.10.7.
+The examiner shall mark the examination and submit the grades within one week of receipt of the examination material. - D.10.8.
+The final mark awarded to the candidate shall be determined by the Chief Examiner. - D.10.9.
 The Chief Examiner shall notify the candidate of the result of the appeal within one month of receipt of the appeal.

-D.13.
+D.11.
 Oral Examination